EEVCOM-Montpellier/Gender_Classif_Human/README.md

 For the classification task, we use transfer learning method (architecture VGGFace) on a learning set.
 ![Illustration](https://github.com/EEVCOM-Montpellier/Gender_Classif_Human/blob/master/img/meth1.PNG)

-We predict the femininity on a testing set.
+We predict the femininity on a testing image.
 ![Illustration](https://github.com/EEVCOM-Montpellier/Gender_Classif_Human/blob/master/img/meth2.PNG)

 The task is repeated for each image of the dataset.
 (597 times)